hbsltdfga-code/hbs-audit-portal/README.md

 # HBS Audit Portal Phase 2

-This version works with the existing D1 tables you have already created: users, audits, audit_photos, training_records, competency_records and reaudits.
+This version works with the existing D1 tables you have already created: users, audits, audit_photos, training_records, competency_records and reaudits..

 ## Upload to GitHub
 Replace the current repository files with these root items: